ermshiperete/job-dsl-plugin-wiki/Job-reference.md

-        expression(String expression, String label) // Run if the regular expression matches the label time(String earliest, String latest, boolean useBuildTime) // Run if the current (or build) time is between the given dates. status(String worstResult, String bestResult) // Run if worstResult <= (current build status) <= bestResult }
+        expression(String expression, String label) // Run if the regular expression matches the label time(String earliest, String latest, boolean useBuildTime) // Run if the current (or build) time is between the given dates. status(String worstResult, String bestResult) // Run if worstResult <= (current build status) <= bestResult shell(String command) // Run if shell script succeeds (Since 1.23) batch(String command) // Run if batch script succeeds (Since 1.23) fileExits(String file, BaseDir baseDir) // Run if file exists relative to baseDir.
+BaseDir can be one of JENKINS_HOME, ARTIFACTS_DIR and WORKSPACE (Since 1.23) not(Closure condition) // Run if the condition is not satisfied (Since 1.23) and(Closure... conditions) // Run if all conditions are satisfied (Since 1.23) or(Closure... conditions) // Run if any condition is satisfied (Since 1.23) }
     runner(String runner) // How to evaluate the results of a failure in the conditional step (one or more build steps)